 The Boards' Diversity Policy includes provisions relating to the identification and nomination of women trustees and directors.
 As set out in the Diversity Policy, Granite has set a target that women represent more than 20% of the total membership on the Boards by June 30, 2019.
 Granite first adopted its Diversity Policy in 2015, at which time, Granite had zero women out of seven directors and trustees.
-As of the date of this Circular, Granite has one woman out of nine directors and trustees, representing approximately 11% of its trustees and directors.
-If Ms. Grodner and Ms. Murray are both elected to the Board at the Meetings, Granite will achieve its target with three women on the Board, representing approximately 33% of its trustees and directors.
+As of the date of this Circular, Granite has three women out of nine directors and trustees, representing approximately 33% of its trustees and directors.
 It is an objective of the Diversity Policy that diversity be considered in determining the optimal composition of the Boards.
 The Policy provides that in reviewing composition of the Boards and identifying suitable candidates for nomination for election to the Boards, candidates will be selected based on merit and against objective criteria, and due consideration will be given to diversity in identifying candidates and selecting candidates.
 The Policy provides that the CGN Committee will periodically assess the effectiveness of the Board nomination process at achieving Granite's diversity objectives.

-In March 2019, the CGN Committee considered and discussed with the full Board (i) the competencies and skills that the Board considers to be necessary for the Board as a whole to possess, (ii) the competencies and skills that the Board considers each existing trustee and director to possess, (iii) ways in which the Board could be supplemented, including with a view to achieving the objectives of Granite's Diversity Policy and (iv) the amount of time and resources that nominees have available to fulfill their duties as Board members or committee members, as applicable.
-Based on the foregoing, the Board determined to maintain the size of the Board at nine trustees and directors and to nominate Ms. Grodner and Ms. Murray for election to the Board at the Meetings.
+In March 2020, the CGN Committee considered and discussed with the full Board (i) the competencies and skills that the Board considers to be necessary for the Board as a whole to possess, (ii) the competencies and skills that the Board considers each existing trustee and director to possess, (iii) ways in which the Board could be supplemented, including with a view to achieving the objectives of Granite's Diversity Policy and (iv) the amount of time and resources that nominees have available to fulfill their duties as Board members or committee members, as applicable.
+Based on the foregoing, the Board determined to maintain the size of the Board at nine trustees and directors.